brezniczky/c_plus_plus/README.md

-This is the previous thing slightly extended to also implement a minimum spanning tree algorithm, namely Prim's, and runs that with one certain input (at hard-coded path at the time writing, so if it doesn't run, worth a check).
+This is the previous thing slightly extended to also implement a minimum spanning tree algorithm, namely Prim's, and runs that with one certain input (which is expected to be at a hard-coded path at the time writing, so if it doesn't work, it is probably the path needing an update).